-- Dune (Arrakis) itself is a desert planet, so is usually depicted in sci-fi art as an orange blob.
+- Dune (Arrakis) is a desert planet, so is usually depicted in sci-fi art as an orange blob.

 - A Hairy Biker’s Perfect Pie is also an orange blob.

-My semi-informed guess then is that there’s an image recognition system in play here, one that’s scoring for fit against multiple matches, in this case for anything related to Dune.
+My semi-informed guess then is that there’s an image recognition system in play here, one that’s scoring for fit against multiple matches, in this case for any imagery related to Dune.
 So we have a single image that combines an image of a beardie bloke who could just be Frank Herbert, AND an orange blob that could score highly as an image of Dune.
 So there’s a double, high-confidence hit for the image as representing Dune and, voila!, we have a pie-based Geordie universe – more Wye aye! than AI.

 The final irony here is that one of the basic premises of Dune’s universe is that it’s one where, following the Butlerian Jihad, all AIs and robots are banned…